zencart/documentation/content/user/localization/address_formats.md

 category: localization
 weight: 10
 ---
-You may have noticed the address format value ranges between 1 and 6.
+You may have noticed the address format value ranges between 1 and 20.
-The Uk is 6 and most other countries are 1.
+The UK is 6, USA is 7 and most other countries are 5.
+There is a [full list below.](#zen-cart-158) The Default format is 1 which is no longer used by any country.

 What exactly is the 'format' ?

 Address formats are based on international ISO standard formats.